oldjudge/wxamcl/ProjectHome.md

  A client for playing mud text games.
-At the moment it is developed under Windows7 and Linux (Ubuntu and Debian).
+At the moment it is developed under Windows 10 and Linux (Linux Mint).

 ## Feature list ##
   * Actions (aka Triggers)